 Wall Street slumped on a broad-based selloff, with all three benchmark indexes extending losses as government bond yields surged for the second straight trading day after the ADP job data indicated a much stronger-than-expected labour market ahead of the US non-farm payroll release later today.
 The US 2-year treasury yield rose to 5.05% for the first time since 2007 before fading some gains as odds for the Fed to do more rate hikes strengthened.
 The VIX jumped 9% to above 15 on soured sentiment.
 The selloff may have also been caused by an overbought market in the first half year.
 Some AI - labelled stocks are losing steam, with Nvidia, Microsoft, and AMD all pulling back from their all-time highs since mid-June.

 Asian equities are set to open lower after a gloomy day as Fed’s higher rates indication in the FOMC meeting minutes slashed risk sentiment on Thursday.
-Equity futures were all in red, with the Straits Times Index down 0.54%, the Hang Seng Index futures falling 3.02%, and the Nikkei 225 slid 1.70%.
+Equity futures were all in red, with the ASX 200 futures down 1.24%, the Hang Seng Index futures falling 3.02%, and the Nikkei 225 slid 1.70%.

 - All 11 sectors finished lower in the S&P 500, with Energy leading losses, down 2.45%, followed by Consumer Discretionary, Utilities, and Communication Services, down 1.65%, 1.21%, and 1 06%, respectively.
 The defensive sector, like Consumer Staples, was relatively resilient, sliding slightly, down 0.34%.